 This documentation must be submitted in person by the student or be accompanied by the Citizenship Affidavit form.
 The UNCG Office of Financial Aid and Scholarships will provide a copy of the submitted documentation to USCIS.
 Documentation will be reviewed and financial aid eligibility status will be determined.

 Information about financial aid eligibility is available here.

 Every year, a subset of students who apply for financial aid are selected for verification by the U.S. Department of Education.
 This process requires schools to verify self-reported data provided on the FAFSA to ensure its accuracy.

 Verification is intended to ensure that students receive the maximum aid for which they are eligible, NOT because fraud or misrepresentation is suspected.

 Students who have been selected for verification will receive an email with more information about outstanding requirements and can view those requirements in their UNCGenie.

 Requested documents may include:

-If discrepancies are found, the Financial Aid Office will make corrections to the student’s FAFSA.
-If the corrections lead to a change in eligibility, the Financial Aid Office will revise the student’s award.
+If discrepancies are found, the Office of Financial Aid and Scholarships will make corrections to the student’s FAFSA.
+If the corrections lead to a change in eligibility, the Office of Financial Aid and Scholarships will revise the student’s award.